RAKTIM-SARKAR/Medismart-Hospital-Management-/README.md

 •Availability of Doctor

-#thankyou
+# thankyou

-If you like the  Project Hit star button *
+# If you like the  Project Hit star button.